HyunWinter/CATO/README.md

 Development Status: Closed (2020 - 2021)

 Cato is a Python API and web application designed to implement an artificial intelligence question-answering chatbot for academic courses.
 It aims to automate the question and answering process between students and professors to help their academic success.
-The application supoorts multiple platforms including web and mobile browsers.
+The application supports GPU acceleration with Docker and is available on web and mobile browsers.

 ## Table of Contents